osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 - `Full Range` - the maximum range at which a position can be defined: `[MinInitializedTick, MaxTick)`

 - `Crossing Tick` - crossing a tick means leaving one bucket and entering another.
 Each tick has a liquidity net value defined.
-This valuea measures "how much of liquidity needs to be added to the current when crossing a tick going right and entering a new bucket".
+This value measures "how much of liquidity needs to be added to the current when crossing a tick going left-to-right and entering a new bucket".
 This value is positive for lower ticks of a position and negative for higher.
-When going left, instead of adding, we subtract this value from the current liquidity.
+When going left-to-right, instead of adding, we subtract this value from the current liquidity.
 There are two edge cases.
-First, when pool cross a `MinInitializedTick`, the pool does not enter any bucket. since it is now outside of the `Full Range`.
+First, when pool crosses a `MinInitializedTick`, the pool does not enter any bucket. since it is now outside of the `Full Range`.
 Second, when pool crossed a `MaxTick`, the pool does not enter any bucket since it is now outside of the `Full Range`.
 Instead, we treat this being directly on either the `MinCurrentTick` or `MaxTick`.